 \end{definition2} In this setting, $\mathrm{DM}^*$ consists in posting the monopoly price corresponding to the value distribution $\mathcal{F}$ at each round.
 We emphasize here that the dependencies in $\gamma$ and $F$ in the regret definition are hidden in the best responses $d_t^*(\cdot)$.

 \begin{theorem2}[\cite{amin2013learning}] Let $\gamma_t$ be any positive non-increasing sequence and $\mathcal{D}\mathcal{M}$ be any dynamic selling mechanism.
-Then, there exists a buyer value distribution $F$ such that the regret $R(\mathcal{D}\mathcal{M},\gamma,F,T) \geq \frac{1}{12} \sum_{t=1}^T \gamma_t$.
-In particular, sublinear regret is impossible to achieve if $\sum_{t=1}^T \gamma_t = \Theta(T)$. \end{theorem2} This theorem states that if the buyer is patient enough, the seller can not learn the monopoly price soon enough to reach a sublinear regret.
-However, when the sequence $\gamma_t$ decreases geometrically, i.e., $\gamma_t=\gamma^{t}$ for some $\gamma \in (0,1]$ which means that the buyer is relatively quite impatient, reaching sublinear regret is possible as $\sum \gamma_t = o(T)$.
-This can be achieved with a simple two-phases dynamic mechanism \citep{amin2014repeated}.
+Then, there exists a buyer value distribution $F$ such that the regret $R_T(\mathcal{D}\mathcal{M},\gamma,F) \geq \frac{1}{12} \sum_{t=1}^T \gamma_t$.
+In particular, sublinear regret is impossible to achieve if $\sum_{t=1}^T \gamma_t = \Theta(T)$. \end{theorem2} This theorem states that if the buyer is patient enough, the seller cannot learn the monopoly price quickly enough to reach a sublinear regret.
+However, when the sequence $\gamma_t$ decreases geometrically, i.e., $\gamma_t=\gamma^{t}$ for some $\gamma \in (0,1]$, sublinear regret is possible as $\sum \gamma_t = o(T)$.
+In words, this means that if the buyer is much more impatient than the seller, the latter can extract surplus; moreover, this can be achieved with a simple two-phased dynamic mechanism \citep{amin2014repeated}.